-A gastric mini-sleeve may be a suitable choice for patients who fall into the “overweight” or “obese” categories on the BMI chart.
+A gastric mini-sleeve may be a suitable choice for patients who fall into the higher weight categories on the BMI chart.
 Individuals who are looking for similar benefits as gastric sleeve surgery with lower risks, less pain, and a faster recovery.
+The requirements are:

 - Willingness to commit to healthy lifestyle changes.